 Download and extract the zip file to a convenient location.
 Double-click on

-b2g.exe to start B2G Desktop.
+b2g.exe to start the Firefox OS simulator.

 Getting started tips

 You can now play with a Firefox OS instance running in a desktop window.
 Go and play around: Open the browser (lower right icon) and visit a web page, or try opening a few apps.
-You will notice that some device-specific functionality — such as the dialer, camera, radio etc — won't work for obvious reasons.
+You will notice that some device-specific functionality — such as the dialer, camera, and radio — won't work for obvious reasons.

 Getting a debugging shell for Firefox OS